 While strikers score the most headed goals, defenders head the ball the most, meaning they are at the biggest risk of concussion.

-Unfortunately, there have been countless career-ending injuries throughout the history of soccer, so it’s hard to conclusively say what the worst injury ever was.
+Unfortunately, there have been countless career-ending injuries throughout the history of soccer, so it’s hard to say what the worst injury ever was conclusively.

 High-profile stars such as Luke Shaw, Eduardo Da Silva, Djibril Cisse, Aaron Ramsey, and several others suffered gruesome leg breaks.
 Despite how bad double leg fractures look, most players recover from them.